 - Add hing and pour this to the spinach curry.
 Give a good mix and cover it.

 - Squeeze lemon juice before serving.
 Spinach curry is best served hot with butter naan, roti or jeera rice.

-- Besan (gram flour) can be substituted with 6 tbsps of fresh or frozen grated coconut or thick coconut milk.
+- Besan (gram flour) can be substituted with 4 tbsps of almond meal or 6 tbsps of fresh or frozen grated coconut or thick coconut milk.
 If using thick coconut milk, pour half cup to the blender to puree along with spinach and onions.

 - Do not increase the quantity of gram flour as its leaves a dominant taste.

 - Adjust the amount of kasuri methi to your liking.
 Do not skip that.